ParserHawk/ParserHawk/README.md

+# ParserHawk

+This repository contains the artifact for the ACM SIGCOMM '25 paper "ParserHawk: Hardware-aware parser generator using program synthesis".
+The artifact consists of scripts to reproduce experiment results from the paper.

-# Parser Synthesis using z3 solver
+## Parser Synthesis using z3 solver

 We leverage the z3 solver to output the target parser's behavior.